Vincit/objection.js/doc/includes/API.md

 If you want to use the default json schema based [`AjvValidator`](#ajvvalidator) but want to modify it, you can use the `objection.AjvValidator` constructor.
 See the default implementation example.

+If you want to share the same validator instance between multiple models, that's completely fine too.
+Simply implement `createValidator` so that it always returns the same object instead of creating a new one.

 ##### Return value